Vijishanmugavel/dvwa-xss-burp-testing/README.md

-# 🔐 Web Application Security Testing using DVWA & Burp Suite
+# 🔐 Web Application Security Testing using DVWA & Burp Suite (XSS Analysis)

 ## 📌 Overview
 This project demonstrates hands-on web application security testing using Damn Vulnerable Web Application (DVWA) and Burp Suite in a controlled lab environment.

-The objective was to understand how web vulnerabilities occur and how they can be analyzed using real-world security tools.
+The objective was to understand how client-side vulnerabilities occur and how they can be analyzed using real-world security tools.

 ---

-## 🧪 Key Focus: Reflected Cross-Site Scripting (XSS)
+## 🧪 Scenario

-A Reflected XSS vulnerability was tested by injecting a script payload into the application and observing how improper input validation leads to script execution in the browser.
+A Reflected Cross-Site Scripting (XSS) vulnerability was tested by injecting a script payload into a web application.
+The application failed to properly sanitize user input, resulting in script execution in the browser.

 ---